Why Do We Separate Work and Life?

 The traditional 9-5 that many organisations adhere to is deeply limiting to our human potential.

-In the Employee Reality Survey conducted by Liberty Mind, 67% of employees revealed that they have missed out on major life events due to the lack of flexible working within their organisation.
+In the Employee Reality Survey I conducted, 67% of employees revealed that they have missed out on major life events due to the lack of flexible working within their organisation.

 This statistic shows us that we have not yet established organisations that can fully support people in every aspect of their lives.